Apple sees strong holiday sales, smooth sailing for iPhone X

 “We had good success, I would say, through the different iPhones,” Cook said on a call with analysts.
 “We tried hard to have an iPhone that is as affordable as possible for people that really want an iPhone, but may have a more limited budget.”

-Just a few weeks ago, Apple appeared to be facing a rare stumble with a delay in the iPhone X launch and rumours of production problems that could limit supply.
+Just a few weeks ago, Apple appeared to be facing a rare stumble with a delay in the iPhone X launch and rumors of production problems that could limit supply.

 But Apple executives on Thursday shrugged off the concerns as Chief Financial Officer Luca Maestri told Reuters the company was “quite happy” with how manufacturing of the iPhone X was progressing.